tomquinonero/carrot-css/docs/documentation/index.md

 We use CSS Variables to store palette color from _tailwind_, because they are nice. .

-But we love how the design tokens gives you felxibility so we are _not_ using these palette c olors directly in the CSS, but rather from the **Design Tokens** defined in the theme file.
+But we love how the design tokens gives you felxibility so we are _not_ using these palette colors directly in the CSS, but rather from the **Design Tokens** defined in the theme file.
 A **theme** is a _group of CSS variables_ that defines colors for the application.
 The tokens that are not related to colors exists also as CSS variables.
 To configure the tokens, you can use our [Variables template](#) that you can use to overwrite variables.